BinhexTeam/stock-logistics-barcode/stock_barcodes/readme/DESCRIPTION.rst

 This module also makes use of this wizard for providing barcode support for doing inventories and picking operations.

-This module allows reading barcodes from barcode actions to go directly to said actions.
+This module provides configuring barcodes for barcode actions.